-During the period covered by this report, the licensee reported 22 events, all of which have been classified as level 0 on the INES Scale.
+During the 2016-2018 period, the licensee reported 22 events, all of which were classified as level 0 on the INES Scale.

-During this period there were three unscheduled reactor outages, two in 2018, due to commencement of the facility's ETF actions to identify potential pressure barrier leaks, which were confirmed in both cases.
+During this period there were three unscheduled reactor outages, two in 2018, due to commencement of the facility's OTF actions to identify potential pressure barrier leaks, which were confirmed in both cases.
 In 2016, an automatic shutdown occurred due to a high neutron flux in the intermediate range detectors as a result of a defect in the implementation of a design modification during the refuelling outage.